Training structure

 Objectives

-Acquire a solid knowledge of mathematics
+: - Acquire solid knowledge in mathematics

 - Acquire abstraction and reasoning skills